 Really interesting work!
 I especially like the wine packaging.
 I was wondering am I somehow navigating the site incorrectly?
-It seems like only one (or sometimes 2) pieces are available to view when you click on a specific series.http://www.casquette-chaussures-pascher.com/posted about 2 years ago
+It seems like only one (or sometimes 2) pieces are available to view when you click on a specific series.http://www.casquette-chaussures-pascher.com/posted over 2 years ago

 Yeah, I’m torn between the two as well.
 Sometimes I look at all the stuff in my room and get mad at myself for having so much.
 But then again, I love having choices when I dress and I do wear the vast majority of my clothes.
 To compensate, I’ve decided to make at least half my purchases at thrift stores this year, so that there is less guilt about useless consumption.

-It’s also not just clothes that are the problem: we buy way too much food that we throw away later (or eat way too much of), we have all sorts of toys and gadgets that just take us away from what’s most important in life, and don’t even get me started about all the beauty products companies try to convince us we need!posted about 2 years ago
+It’s also not just clothes that are the problem: we buy way too much food that we throw away later (or eat way too much of), we have all sorts of toys and gadgets that just take us away from what’s most important in life, and don’t even get me started about all the beauty products companies try to convince us we need!posted over 2 years ago